brianhempel/standardadt/README.md

 # Standard ADT

 ```
-make       - Rebuild with multimarkdown (just get it)
+make       - Rebuild with multimarkdown, pdflatex, and dvisvgm (you will need these dependencies)
-make watch - Rebuild on file save (requires fswatch---just get it!)
+make watch - Rebuild on file save (requires fswatch—just get it!)
 ```

 Then commit and push.